mcameronharp/CompensationMech_ProgramScale/README.md

 # CompensationMech_ProgramScale
 Respository containing code needed to reproduce results in paper examining effects of compensation mechanism and program scale on PES program performance.
+Note, the R script detailing the simulation structure is contained in the "BEOCAT" folder.
+Note, the simulation runs were performed on the BEOCAT High-Performance Computing (HPC) cluster at Kansas State University due to the computational demand.